 Pros of a Gas Furnace

 No matter what kind of furnace you decide to purchase, it is essential to work with a qualified and knowledgeable heating and air conditioning San Diego company.
 When you are considering updating or replacing your existing furnace, contact us for more information.
-At Tarpy Plumbing & Heating, we will work with you and make sure that you have a reliable source of heat in your house.
+At Tarpy Plumbing, Heating & Air, we will work with you and make sure that you have a reliable source of heat in your house.